-Bebe Buell continues to write and perform music to this day.
-She recently brought out an album called Hard Love which recaptures some of the energy and spirit of her creative heyday.
+Beverle Lorence “Bebe” Buell continues to write and perform music to this day.
+She has brought out a number of albums including Hard Love which recaptures some of the energy and spirit of her creative heyday.
 Songs like “Mother of Rock & Roll” and “Devil You Know” are full of that same rawness, but they have a sense of wisdom and catharsis which her previous work lacked.

 She is philosophical about the nature of her fame and concedes that it would have been impossible had she not been in the right place at the right time.
 Her iconic status was cemented by the inspiration she provided to writer-director Cameron Crowe.
 He would eventually use her as the basis for the character of Penny Lane in his Oscar-winning film Almost Famous.

 Bebe herself has praised the movie for its accurate depiction of the rock lifestyle.
-She herself has written a number of memoirs and kiss and tell autobiographies (including Rebel Heart, which was a New York Times bestseller), and continues to make a decent living from revisiting stories from her glory days and from the nostalgia of a wild life well-lived.
+She herself has written a number of memoirs and kiss and tell autobiographies (including Rebel Heart: An American Rock ‘n’ Roll Journey, which was a New York Times bestseller), and continues to make a decent living from revisiting stories from her glory days and from the nostalgia of a wild life well-lived.